 If you want to experience Watertown at its best, visit during Watertown’s annual highlights.

 Living History Fair: Come see live demonstrations & actors recreating how our ancestors lived, worked and played.
-Be part of this historic event by attending the Living History Fair which is held the last weekend in January.
+Be part of this historic event by attending the Living History Fair which is held January 27, 2018 at the Lake Area Tech Student Center.

-Watertown Winter Farm Show: Each February, thousands flock to the Codington County Extension Complex for this five day agricultural event.
+Watertown Winter Farm Show: February 6-10, 2018.
+For over 70 years, thousands flock to the Codington County Extension Complex for this five day agricultural event.
 With over 150 commercial exhibitors featuring the newest advancements in technology for the farm and ranch, as well as exhibits for home and family.

 March 17 & 18, 2018